IScRyI/imgui-starter/README.md

 works on linux, windows, mac osx (not tested)

 # Usage
+For clone this project use "git clone --recurse-submodules https://github.com/IScRyI/imgui-starter.git".
-to rename your project open premake5.lua and change the string to the line starting with project. to compile the project, run the premake script with one of the arguments below :
+To rename your project open premake5.lua and change the string to the line starting with project.
+To compile the project, run the premake script with one of the arguments below :

  - vs2022	Generate Visual Studio 2022 project files
  - vs2019	Generate Visual Studio 2019 project files